kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

    0:   48 01 cd                add    rcx,rdx
 ```

 Yaay !
-Let's try to encode `ADD [RCX], RDX` this will add RDX to the value in the address pointed in RCX.
+Let's try to encode `ADD [RCX], RDX` this will add RDX to the value in memory addressed by register `rm`.

 ```c
     emit_rex(1, 0, 0, 0);